sceckert/lab-notes/week6-lab.md

 - without `-c`, it will print without the counts

+### KEY: Unix has an embedded notion of syntax
-*KEY: the idea of the word, the character, and the sentence are built into the shell => the fact that we can do lexical analysis from the command line shows us that the Unix system has a deep-seated sense of linquistics*
+- The idea of the word, the character, and the sentence are built into the shell => the fact that we can do lexical analysis from the command line shows us that the Unix system has a deep-seated sense of linquistics*
-NB: there is some further level where this is all Os and 1s, but the operating system itself is a layer above this.
+- NB: there is some further level where this is all Os and 1s, but the operating system itself is a layer above this.
 Each encoding at this level can be expressed in configuraitons of 1s and 0s. [read in *D is for Digital*]

-To use `sed`
+### To use `sed`
 - "substitute" something into something"
 - create a text file with lines of day and night
 - `sed 's/day/night/' 24hr.txt`